Hanging Rock (Upper Merion Township, Pennsylvania)

-It was listed on the National Register of Historic Places in 1997.
+Hanging Rock was listed on the National Register of Historic Places in 1997.

 History and geographical features

-The road near Hanging Rock, Pennsylvania Route 320 (South Gulph Road), was built between 1711 and 1712 to serve as a public highway.
-It was subsequently used by General George Washington and the Continental Army to move troops into Valley Forge for the winter encampment of 1777–1778.
+The road passing under Hanging Rock, Pennsylvania Route 320 (South Gulph Road), was built between 1711 and 1712 to serve as a public highway.

+General George Washington assembled the main body of the Continental Army at Gulph Mills, beginning December 13, 1777.
+On December 19, some 12,000 troops made the 9-mile March to Valley Forge for winter encampment, 1777–1778.